meg-simula/meg-simula.github.io/index.md

 <h3 id="news">News and highlights (Feb 4 2024 - current)</h3>

-<p>2024-05-14: Welcome to Isabella Polsfuss (Bioengineering, Columbia University) who is visiting our research team as a summer research intern! </p>
+<p>2024-05-14: Welcome to Isabella Polsfuss (Bioengineering, Columbia University) who is visiting our EMIx research team as a summer research intern! </p>

 <p>2024-05-03: I presented our research on "Computational mathematics and brain multiphysics" at the Center for Molecular Medicine Norway, Oslo, Norway. </p>